FlightPath

-FlightPath is an open-source, web-based enterprise software application for academic support, academic advising, and degree audit for institutions of higher education.
+FlightPath is an open-source, web-based enterprise software application for academic advising, degree audit, and student success for institutions of higher education.
 Originally created at a large public university in Louisiana, The University of Louisiana at Monroe, the software package was released as open-source software on March 13, 2013.

-Mobile-friendly, Flightpath provides comprehensive and persistent academic advising to support student success in institutions of higher learning; all history of academic support can be accessed through a browser or customized cell phone application.
+FlightPath provides comprehensive and persistent academic advising to support student success in institutions of higher learning; all history of academic support can be accessed through any web browser.
 Students receive documented guidance to take courses that progress towards graduation.
 Advisors and support staff can monitor progress and provide comments for advisees and campus staff.
 Students and advisors may also try out how accumulated course credits can lead to completion of other degrees using the "What If?" tool.
-Through several accreditation cycles, Flightpath has been used continuously to academically advise tens of thousands of university students since 2006.
-It is actively maintained and is currently at version 6.
+FlightPath has been in continuous use by universities, community colleges, and secondary schools around the world since its release as open-source.
+It is actively maintained and is currently at version 7.

 Background

 Origins

 FlightPath was created by The University of Louisiana at Monroe's Student Success Center, after searching for a commercial solution to online academic advising and retention services, but was unable to find a software package that was both affordable and customizable for specific functionality.
 FlightPath was operational in fall of 2006 but lacked the framework necessary for integrating contributions from the open source community.
-By 2012, FlightPath's core code was modified to include framework features of Drupal, a popular open-source CMS, making it suitable for adoption by other universities as an open source solution.
-From its inception, FlightPath has been used as a "degree audit tool for academic advising" for tens of thousands of undergraduate students with mobile-friendly application integration.
+By 2012, FlightPath's core code was modified to include framework features of Drupal, and other popular open-source packages, making it suitable for adoption by other universities as an open source solution.

 Features

-FlightPath's core open source software features provide complete solutions for academic advising including equivalent/substitution/transfer courses with degree audit.
-Every type of complex configuration of courses based on academic degree programs listed in a university or college catalog (prerequisite, required, and elective courses) is fully supported by catalog year with equivalent and transfer credit because design feedback modifications were requested by many dozens of academic advisors over a decade of versions; consequently, Flightpath provides easily prepared reports for accreditation needs.
-Automated early warning alerts for students and other related features may be integrated with Flightpath as additional modules.
+FlightPath's core features provide extensive solutions for academic advising including equivalent/substitution/transfer courses with degree audit.
+All types of degree program curriculums (prerequisites, minimum grades, elective courses, etc.) are supported and separated by catalog year.
+The system also provides reports, automated early warning alerts for students, and various other related features which may be integrated with FlightPath as additional modules.

 Some of the core features are as follows: